paschalugwu/Paschal_SE-DS_Notes/BASh/ProcessesANDsignals.md

 ## 2. Understanding Processes

 In the realm of Bash/Shell scripting, a fundamental concept to grasp is the notion of a process.
-This note aims to demystify the concept of processes, elucidate their significance, and showcase practical applications in real-world projects.
+This section aims to demystify the concept of processes, elucidate their significance, and showcase practical applications in real-world projects.

 ### What is a Process?